 Additionally, CA and/or other enzymes can be incorporated into the polymeric matrix or backbone of a polymer.
-For 10 example, active CA and/or other enzymes can be incorporated into polyurethanes as described, for example, in U.S. Pat.
+For example, active CA and/or other enzymes can be incorporated into polyurethanes as described, for example, in U.S. Pat.
 No. 5,482,996.

 Non-polymeric materials such as metals may also be employed as suitable support structures/surfaces for enzyme immobilization (such as in CA-immobilization in, for example, an artificial lung application).
-Amines and thiols, which are present on the surface of enzymes, react rapidly with a variety of metals including gold and silver and thus, in many cases, eliminate the need to pre-activate the metallic 20 substrate.
-Bifunctional crosslinking agents which form selfassembling monolayers on metal surfaces are also used to covalently attach enzymes such as in the construction of amperometric bionsensors (Pariente F, La Rosa C, Galan F, Hernándndez L, Lorenzo E. Enzyme support systems for 25 biosensor applications based on gold-coated nylon meshes.
+Amines and thiols, which are present on the surface of enzymes, react rapidly with a variety of metals including gold and silver and thus, in many cases, eliminate the need to pre-activate the metallic substrate.
+Bifunctional crosslinking agents which form selfassembling monolayers on metal surfaces are also used to covalently attach enzymes such as in the construction of amperometric bionsensors (Pariente F, La Rosa C, Galan F, Hernández L, Lorenzo E. Enzyme support systems for biosensor applications based on gold-coated nylon meshes.
 Biosens Bioelectron 1996; 11:1115-1125.).
-CA can potentially be immobilized to nano or micro sized metallic particles whose primary role in, for example, an artificial lung is to 30 disrupt diffusional boundary layers on the HFMs.
+CA can potentially be immobilized to nano or micro sized metallic particles whose primary role in, for example, an artificial lung is to disrupt diffusional boundary layers on the HFMs.

 In the representative studies of the present invention, RFGD treatment was used as the first and primary step in introducing functional groups on the fibers to enable surface attachment of CA. However, several reports have shown RFGD to alter surface properties such as surface roughness and to cause surface damage.
-See, for example, Drnovská H, Lapcik Jr L, Buršikova V, Zemek J, Barros-Timmons A M. 2003.
+See, for example, Drnovská H, Lapčik Jr L, Buršikova V, Zemek J, Barros-Timmons A M. 2003.
 Surface properties of polyethylene after low-temperature plasma treatment.
-Colloid Polym Sci 281:1025-1033 and Malpass C A, Millsap K W, Sidhu H, Gower L B. 2002.
-Immobilization of an oxalate-degrading enzyme on silicone elastomer.
+Colloid Polym Sci 281:1025-1033 and Malpass C A, Millsap K W, Sidhu H, Gower L B. 2002 Immobilization of an oxalate-degrading enzyme on silicone elastomer.
 J Biomed Mater Res 63:822-829.
-Preferably, the RFGD modification for surface activation of the HFM does not substantially affect or alter the original gas permeance characteristics, which could, for example, indicate surface 45 defects that would allow blood plasma into membrane pores and cause decreases in gas permeance.
+Preferably, the RFGD modification for surface activation of the HFM does not substantially affect or alter the original gas permeance characteristics, which could, for example, indicate surface defects that would allow blood plasma into membrane pores and cause decreases in gas permeance.
 Consequently, the physical integrity of the HFMs after RFGD plasma treatment was investigated by measuring gas permeance and by scanning electron microscope (SEM) analysis.
-50 where V{CO2} is the CO2 flowrate across the membrane, A is the membrane area, and ΔP{CO2} is the partial pressure difference of CO2 across the membrane.

 Gas permeance (Km) is a measure of the speed with which a gas can diffuse across a membrane.
 The gas permeance is the amount of gas flow per unit area of membrane that would arise from a unit difference in gas partial pressure across the membrane.
-For CO_2 , the gas permeance is given by were developed to replace the nonporous silicone membranes used in earlier artificial lung and blood oxygenator designs.
-Microporous fibers are fabricated using a variety of techniques to create submicron sized voids or pores in the polymer during membrane fabrication.
-For example, the membrane may be stretched during extrusion of the polymer as it leaves the dye or spinneret.
-The stretching causes defects (openings, pores, voids etc) to form in the polymer melt as it is crystallizing.
-These pores remain permanent once the fiber is cooled and conditioned at normal temperatures.
-Typically the porosity of these membranes range from 30-50%.
+For CO_2 , the gas permeance is given by where \dot{V}{CO2} is the CO_2 flowrate across the membrane, A is the membrane area, and ΔP{CO2} is the partial pressure difference of CO_2 across the membrane.

-$$K_m = \frac{\dot{V}{\rm CO2}}{A\Delta P{\rm CO2}}$$
+$$K_m = \frac{\dot{V}{CO2}}{A\Delta P{CO2}}$$